-Common Data Set 2010-11
+CDS-D Page 15

-D7 If a minimum college grade point average is required of transfer applicants, specify (on a 4.0 scale): 2.00
+D7 If a minimum college grade noint average is required of

+וט transfer applicants, specify • 2.00

+Students will less than a 2.0 , ,

 D8 List any other application requirements specific to transfer applicants:

-D9 List application priority, closing, notification, and candidate reply dates for transfer students.
-If applications are reviewed on a continuous or rolling basis, place a check mark in the "Rolling admission" column.
+D9 List application priority, clos are reviewed on a continuou

 D9 Priority Date Closing Date Notification Date Reply Date Rolling Admission

-D9 Fall
+D9 Fall Х

-D9 Winter
+D9 Winter X

-D9 Spring
+D9 Spring Х

-D9 Summer
+D9 Summer ļ X

+D 40 V NI.
+1

-D10 Yes No
+D10 Doos on open admission po liov if reported apply to Yes No

-D10 Does an open admission policy, if reported, apply to
+D10 Does an open admission potransfer students? лісу, іі геропеа, арріу іо x

-transfer students?
+transier students:

-D11 Describe additional requirements for transfer admission, if applicable:
+D11 Describe additional requirer unconditional admission.
+If

-Transfer Credit Policies
+Transfer Credit Polici

-D12 Report the lowest grade earned for any course that may be transferred for credit: 1.00
+D12 Report the lowest grade ear ned for any cou rse that may be

+transferred for credit: 1.00

 D13 Number Unit Type

-D13 Maximum number of credits or courses that may be 68
+D13 Maximum number of credits may be 68

-transferred from a two-year institution: 00
+transferred from a two-year

-D14 Number Unit Type D14 Maximum number of credits or courses that may be transferred from a four-year institution: D15 Minimum number of credits that transfers must complete at your institution to earn an associate degree: 15.00 D16 Minimum number of credits that transfers must complete at your institution to earn a bachelor's degree: 30.00
+544 More than 68 may be transf erred but addition onal hours may r or's degree

+D14 Maximum number of gradits or courses that mayba Number Unit Type

+D14 Maximum number of credits transferred from a four-year may be

+transierred from a loui-year institution.

+D15 Minimum number of credits that transfers m ust complete at

+סוס your institution to earn an as • 15.00

+your montaners to carri arrac occolate degree. • 15.00

+D16 Minimum number of credits that transfers m ust complete at

+D10 your institution to earn a back idot complete at 30.00

+17 - 3 23.30

+D17 D

+Describe other transfer cred lit policies:

-D17 Describe other transfer credit policies:
+Describe other transfer cred lit policies:

+CDS-D Page 16